Half-Days

 November.

 A construction site behind the Magic Carpet swallowed our old home over the summer.
-Broken ground leaks of diesel plumes inot the learning area.
+Broken ground leaks diesel plumes into the learning area.
 When the wind turns north, they carry all the way up to Trygve's Platter, which isn’t running yet anyway.
 Through peepholes in the construction fence we glimpse bones being laid for the resort’s first five-star hotel: The Imperial Hotel and Alpine Chalet Residences.
 Embedded in its 70,000 foot sprawl will be the “Sky Domes,” glass geodesic houses where high-net worth individuals can dine and stargaze.
 For now, though, it’s just a big dirty hole.

-The sups lug in a coffee maker and some jugs of water.
-Donut day still happens, sometimes.
-The laughter and rituals carry over, but our common table is gone.
 Blue jackets swing on hooks.
 Boot dryers hum, filling the air with their familiar musk.
 The pros trickle in but the snow does not.
 A week is all it takes to shred the “White Ribbon of Death” to a shoelace.
 It feels more like April than November.

 I return from another lower-mountain lesson, sixth toe burning, wearing only a thin base layer beneath my uniform, unsure what the uniform is for.